gcryptolo/sample-hello-work/README.md

 ```

-Now you can see the builConfig runnning and you can check the build, in the Build menu, you can see the build running and you can check the logs of the build.
+Now you can see the buildConfig running and you can check the build, in the Build menu, you can see the build running and you can check the logs of the build.

 ### Step 7: Create Deployment using ImageStream